Animal welfare

 Report animal nuisance

-If you are bothered by rats, report it to the municipality.
-To prevent nuisance from birds, a feeding ban is in place throughout Heerlen (see tip 2).
+If you are experiencing problems with rats, please report this to the municipality.
+To prevent nuisance from birds, there is a ban on feeding birds throughout Heerlen (see tip 2).